The Ergodic Capacity of Phase-Fading Interference Networks: Background

 The pairing of complementary matrices exploited in the example above, is generalized to construct an ergodic interference alignment scheme in \cite{Nazer_Gastpar_Jafar_Vishwanath}.
 Essentially, for every channel matrix $H$ there is a complementary matrix $H'$,

 so that if the transmitters repeat the same symbol over the two channel states and the receivers add the outputs from the two channels then all interference is eliminated.
-With uniform phase distribution the two states are equally likely.
+With uniform phase distribution\footnote{The uniform distribution is not necessary, for pairing complementary states it suffices that the phase distribution is such that $p(\phi)=p(\phi+\pi)$ for all phase terms $\phi$.} the two states are equally likely.
 Channel state quantization enables a strong typicality argument that with high probability complementary pairs will occur in roughly equal numbers over a long codeword, thus making this alignment possible in an ergodic setting.
 Based on this approach, the following result is shown in \cite{Nazer_Gastpar_Jafar_Vishwanath}.